AdenLe-Github/ribopy_analysis/README.md

 Enter 1 for mouse or 2 for other: 2
 Enter ribo file path, e.g., '/home/all.ribo': ./example_data_c_elegans/all.ribo
 ```
-As each experiment is processed, Terminal should give a confirmation.
+As each experiment is processed, the console should give a confirmation.
 Example:
 ```
 2024-06-13 19:09:57,550 - DEBUG - Creating converter from 3 to 5
 2024-06-13 19:09:57,598 - INFO - Starting CHX_rep1...